Guide to Dog Body Language

-Ever wish you knew what your dog was thinking?
+Ever wish you knew what your dog was saying?
 This video gives you insight into your dog's behavior to help you decode their body language.

 Training Your Dog to be Left Alone

 Unfortunately, we cannot be with our dogs 24/7.
 Some dogs become anxious, or even destructive in our absence.
-The following videos is a step-by-step guide to teaching you dog to be okay with being alone.
+The following videos are a step-by-step guide to teaching your dog to be comfortable alone.
+Please note, some pets need more than just this instructional video.
+If you are not making any progress, or your pet is very distressed or in danger of hurting themselves please contact the office to set up an appointment to discuss other options.

 How to Stop Your Dog From Barking